top of page

 Awards include 2024 Camille Coloratura Awards 1st prize,

-2023 Audience Choice Award Metropolitan Opera Laffont Competition Iowa District, 2024 Giulio Gari Competition Honorable Mention, 2022 Semi Finalist Gerda Lissner Competition, Semi Finalist Premiere Opera Foundation / NYIOP International Vocal Competition, 2019 Alan M. and Joan Taub Ades Vocal Competition Winner, 2019 & 2022 Career Bridges Grant Winner.
+2023 Audience Choice Award Metropolitan Opera Laffont Competition Iowa District, 2024 Giulio Gari Competition Honorable Mention, 2022 Semi Finalist Gerda Lissner Competition, Semi Finalist Premiere Opera Foundation / NYIOP International Vocal Competition, 2019 Alan M. and Joan Taub Ades Vocal Competition Winner, 2019 & 2022 Career Bridges Grant Winner and is a Middlebury Language School Max Kade Grant Recipient.

 Orchestral Works include Stars of Tomorrow Concert: Oscar Un ballo in maschera Act 3 Quintet (DMMO), Street soloist Bernstein’s Mass conducted by Keith Lockhart (BMC), Opera’s Greatest Hits: Violetta La Traviata Libiamo & Gilda Rigoletto: Act 3 Quartet (BMC).
 Chorus Beethoven’s Missa Solemnis & Beethoven’s Symphony No. 9 Des Moines Symphony Orchestra.